puppeteer/puppeteer/docs/api/puppeteer.page.setrequestinterception.md

 # Page.setRequestInterception() method

+Activating request interception enables [HTTPRequest.abort()](./puppeteer.httprequest.abort.md), [HTTPRequest.continue()](./puppeteer.httprequest.continue.md) and [HTTPRequest.respond()](./puppeteer.httprequest.respond.md) methods.
+This provides the capability to modify network requests that are made by a page.

+Once request interception is enabled, every request will stall unless it's continued, responded or aborted; or completed using the browser cache.

+See the [Request interception guide](https://pptr.dev/guides/network-interception) for more details.

-### Signature:
+### Signature

 ```typescript
 class Page {
   abstract setRequestInterception(value: boolean): Promise<void>;
 }
 ```

-Activating request interception enables [HTTPRequest.abort()](./puppeteer.httprequest.abort.md), [HTTPRequest.continue()](./puppeteer.httprequest.continue.md) and [HTTPRequest.respond()](./puppeteer.httprequest.respond.md) methods.
-This provides the capability to modify network requests that are made by a page.

-Once request interception is enabled, every request will stall unless it's continued, responded or aborted; or completed using the browser cache.

-See the [Request interception guide](https://pptr.dev/guides/network-interception) for more details.

 ## Parameters